tanausti/C-Compiler/README.md

 ## Testing

-Kiln uses a custom regression test harness to verify compiler functionality.
+Kiln uses a custom regression test harness to verify functionality.

 Tests are organized by compiler component.
 Each test suite uses: